andrewdavidsmith/transferase/README.md

 Transferase has a Python API that allows the same queries to be done within Python.
 Almost all "client side" behaviors of transferase are available through the Python API.
 Installation should be easy.
-You will need Python >= 3.12.
+You will need Python 3.13, which is the latest version as of transferase v0.5.0.
 Download the wheel file (`*.whl`) that matches your system.
 On Linux, there is only one and it should work on any Linux system going back many years.
 On macOS, there are three (see above for how to select).
-Assuming you have the Linux wheel, just download it into your current directory and do
+Assuming you have the Linux wheel, just download it into your current directory and do this:
-this:

 (These instructions assume installation in a virtual environment because it avoids any risk if something goes wrong.)